Sylvan means "a wooded area, or one who dwells in nature."

-In January of 2015 I was laid off for a 3rd time.
-While contemplating career, I applied to work at a Girl Scout camp as the Photographer.
+While contemplating a career change, I accepted a position to work at a Girl Scout camp as the Photographer.
 Between going from activity to activity with the girls, I hiked.
 Camp was 880 acres at an elevation of 8300 feet.
 I woke up to bright blue skies, ponderosa pines and mountains interrupting the horizon line.
 The colors were amazing.
 The sun would set, and the mountains turned into layers of aubergine with an orange-pink sky.
 Dusk would come and the stars would come out, spanning a sapphire colored sky.

-In tandem with my design career, I began teaching in 2002, and have since taught in a variety of programs for communications and graphic design in Maryland and Colorado.
+In tandem with my previous career as a graphic designer in professional service, I began teaching in 2002, and have since taught in a variety of programs for communications and graphic design in Maryland and Colorado.

-In addition to teaching and mountain art, I serve on the AIGA Colorado Board of Directors, having joined the board in 2014 and served as Co-Membership Director before assuming the role of President for the 2015-2017 term.
+Additionally, I am passionate about the design community and have served on the AIGA Colorado Board of Directors, having joined the board in 2014 and served as Co-Membership Director before assuming the role of President for the 2015-2017 term.

-The mountain scenes that I offer on my shop were inspired by the mountains that I saw, and continue to see; the colors they radiated.
+The mountain and nature scenes that I offer on my shop are inspired by what's right outside my trailer door: the colors they radiate, and the sense of peace they offer.
 I can't wait to share a little of the mountains with you.